 Another nonprofit organization, the Second Service Foundation, formerly the StreetShares Foundation, was established to train and provide grants for veterans to start a business after many years of service.

-Its neighborhood offers courses and informational resources on mental health, children and families, unemployment and underemployment, homelessness, and disaster relief.
+Its neighborhood offers and informational resources on mental health, children and families, unemployment and underemployment, homelessness, and disaster relief.

 3. The American Chamber of Commerce's Dream Big Awards